 - For OBD-II Port Connection: Plug the charger’s connector into your car’s OBD-II port, typically located under the dashboard on the driver’s side.

 “No matter your connection method, always double-check the security of your connections,” advises Dr. Reed.
 “A loose connection means ineffective charging and a potential safety hazard.
-And remember, never try to use a solar trickle charger when the vehicle is running or actively driving – it’s strictly for stationary use to maintain charge.”
+And never try to use a solar trickle charger when the vehicle is running or actively driving – it’s strictly for stationary use to maintain charge.”

 Maintaining Your Solar Trickle Charger for Years of Performance